 Valentine’s Day can evoke a range of emotions for people, depending on your relationships status and how you like to celebrate.
 It’s also a day that can have a big impact on the environment.
-Many typical ways to show affection like chocolates, flowers, or a night out on the town may not align with your eco-values.
+Many typical ways to show affection, such as chocolates, flowers, or a night out on the town, may not align with your eco-values.

 Green Gifts